UBC-DSCI/introduction-to-datascience-python/source/reading.md

 by the `select` function \index{dbplyr|see{database}}\index{database!dbplyr} allows us to work with data stored in databases as if they were just regular data frames; but secretly, behind the scenes, `sqlalchemy` is turning your function calls (e.g., `select`) into SQL queries!
-To access the table in the database, we first define the `metadata` of the table using `sqlalchemy` package and then access the table using `select` function from `sqlalchemy` package.
+To access the table in the database, we first declare the `metadata` of the table using `sqlalchemy` package and then access the table using `select` function from `sqlalchemy` package.

 ```{code-cell} ipython3